potassco/configuration-encoding/README.md

 val(((rearWheel,((),0)),size),18)
 ```

-For a bit more involved example you can the bike examples (has about 600 stable models)
+For a bit more involved example you can the bike example (has about 600 stable models)
 ```
 clingo encoding.lp examples/bike/model.lp --opt-mode=enum 0
 ```